Pioneer 10: Encounter with Jupiter

-On November 6, 1973, the Pioneer 10 spacecraft was at a distance of 25 e6km from Jupiter.
-Testing of the imaging system began, and the data were successfully received back at the Deep Space Network.
-A series of 16,000 commands were then uploaded to the spacecraft to control the flyby operations during the next sixty days.
-The orbit of the outer moon Sinope was crossed on November 8.
-The bow shock of Jupiter's magnetosphere was reached on November 16, as indicated by a drop in the velocity of the solar wind from 451 km/s to 225 km/s.
-The magnetopause was passed through a day later.
-The spacecraft instruments confirmed that the magnetic field of Jupiter was inverted compared to that of Earth.
-By the 29th, the orbits of all of the outermost moons had been passed, and the spacecraft was operating flawlessly.
+On November 6, 1973, Pioneer 10 was 25 e6km from Jupiter.
+Testing of its imaging system began, and the data were successfully received by the Deep Space Network.
+Mission controllers then uploaded 16,000 commands to guide the spacecraft through the next 60 days of flyby operations.
+Pioneer 10 passed the orbit of the outer moon Sinope on November 8.
+It reached the bow shock of Jupiter's magnetosphere on November 16, when the solar wind slowed from 451 km/s to 225 km/s, and crossed the magnetopause, the boundary between Jupiter's magnetosphere and the surrounding solar wind, the following day.
+The spacecraft also confirmed that Jupiter's magnetic field has the opposite polarity to Earth's, with its magnetic poles reversed relative to those of Earth.
+By November 29, it had crossed the orbits of all the outermost moons and continued to operate as planned.

-Red and blue pictures of Jupiter were being generated by the imaging photopolarimeter as the rotation of the spacecraft carried the instrument's field of view past the planet.
-These red and blue colors were combined to produce a synthetic green image, allowing a three-color combination to produce the rendered image.
-On November 26, a total of twelve such images were received back on Earth.
-By December 2, the image quality exceeded the best images made from Earth.
-These were being displayed in real-time back on Earth, and the Pioneer program would later receive an Emmy award for this presentation to the media.
-The motion of the spacecraft produced geometric distortions that later had to be corrected by computer processing.
-During the encounter, a total of more than 500 images were transmitted.
+Pioneer 10s imaging photopolarimeter produced red and blue images as the spacecraft's rotation swept the instrument across Jupiter.
+These images were combined with a synthetic green channel to create full-color composites.
+By November 26, twelve such images had been received on Earth.
+By December 2, their quality surpassed the best Earth-based images of Jupiter available at the time.
+They were displayed in near real time, and the Pioneer program later received an Emmy Award for its public presentation of the mission.
+Motion of the spacecraft introduced geometric distortions that were later corrected through computer processing.
+During the encounter, Pioneer 10 transmitted more than 500 images.

-The trajectory of the spacecraft took it along the magnetic equator of Jupiter, where the ion radiation was concentrated.
-Peak flux for this electron radiation is 10,000 times stronger than the maximum radiation around the Earth.
-Pioneer 10 passed through the inner radiation belts within 20 R_{J}, receiving an integrated dose of 200,000 rads from electrons and 56,000 rads from protons (in comparison, a whole body dose of 500 rads is fatal to humans).
-The level of radiation at Jupiter was ten times more powerful than Pioneer's designers had predicted, leading to fears that the probe would not survive.
-Starting on December 3, the radiation around Jupiter caused false commands to be generated.
-Most of these were corrected by contingency commands, but an image of Io and a few close-ups of Jupiter were lost.
-Similar false commands would be generated on the way out from the planet.
-Nonetheless, Pioneer 10 did succeed in obtaining images of the moons Ganymede and Europa.
-The image of Ganymede showed low albedo features in the center and near the south pole, while the north pole appeared brighter.
-Europa was too far away to obtain a detailed image, although some albedo features were apparent.
+The spacecraft's trajectory followed Jupiter's magnetic equator, where the ion radiation is concentrated.
+Electron radiation there is about 10,000 times stronger than the maximum levels found around Earth.
+Passing within 20 R_{J} through the inner radiation belts, Pioneer 10 received an integrated radiation dose of about 200,000 rads from electrons and 56,000 rads from protons.
+For comparison, a whole-body dose of 500 rads is fatal to humans.
+Radiation levels proved to be about ten times higher than mission planners had predicted, raising concerns that the spacecraft would not survive the encounter.
+Beginning on December 3, the intense radiation caused false commands to be generated.
+Although contingency commands corrected most of them, some images of Io and close-up views of Jupiter were lost.
+Similar false commands occurred as the spacecraft departed the planet.
+Despite these problems, Pioneer 10 successfully returned images of Ganymede and Europa.
+Images of Ganymede revealed low-albedo regions near the center and south pole, while the north pole appeared brighter.
+Europa was too distant for detailed imaging, although some albedo features were visible.